 - Other Minnesota organizations also provide excellent online resources relating to woodland stewardship.
 For example, the Minnesota Department of Natural Resources Forest Stewardship webpage has information for woodland stewards on a variety of topics including cost share assistance and finding a professional forester.

-Extension’s Master Woodland Owner program delivers comprehensive training for anyone interested in becoming better woodland stewards.
+Extension’s Master Woodland Steward program delivers comprehensive training for anyone interested in becoming better woodland stewards.
 This educational program teaches family forest owners the ins and outs of forest health, monetizing land, managing for recreation and wildlife, estate planning and taxes, and more.

 Extension regularly offers online, in-person, and hybrid courses on forestry, natural resources, and environmental topics.
 Check the events calendar for workshops that may be appealing to you.
 Courses and workshops are updated regularly.